 This world was beginning to seem much different than I knew and believed it to be.
-My initial response was to jump to the conclusion that Taro and Nell were misled about their worldview and that my perspective was truer, but then the giant dog seemed to exist as material evidence against my understanding of the state of the world.
+My initial response was to jump to the conclusion that Taro and Nell were misled about their worldview and that my perspective was truer, but then the giant dog existed as material evidence against my understanding of the state of the world.
 Neither did Evelyn match up with my worldview in some ways.
 It was like we were all living in different worlds.
 But who’s worldview was correct?
 How did we end up holding such different perspectives?

 “Let’s keep moving.
 It’s almost dusk.
 We aren’t too far from Colony 25 now.
 Hero!
 Do you mind escorting us to the wall?”
 Taro asked.
 He became our leader so hastily.
 He seemed dependable enough.

 The color-shifting of the evening began again.
-This time, it seemed even more colorful, painting the forest’s mist with a shiny glow.
+This time, even more colorful, painting the forest’s mist with a shiny glow.
 As the night came on, the songs of the forest shifted and a more ominous mood took over the atmosphere of the area.
 From a distance, a large endless wall could be seen.

 “What is Colony 25 like?”
 I asked.